-Based on two studies in 13 lactating women maintained on sublingual buprenorphine treatment, buprenorphine and its metabolite norbuprenorphine were present in low levels in human milk and available data have not shown adverse reactions in breastfed infants.
-The development and health benefits of breastfeeding should be considered along with the mother's clinical need for buprenorphine treatment and any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.
+Based on two studies in 13 lactating women, buprenorphine and the metabolite norbuprenorphine are present at low levels in human milk and infant urine.
+Available data have not shown adverse reactions in breast-fed infants.

+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for buprenorphine and any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.